UlrichRaab/nostr_client/README.md

-# nostr_client 1.0.0
+# nostr_client 0.1.0

-A nostr client package for dart and flutter.
+A nostr client for dart and flutter.

 ## Features